 Gallery - Gallery describes stamped or patterned wire or strips with a repeated design that is sometimes inspired by antiquity.
 There are two types of gallery: open (upstanding parts on one side that can shape around a stone) and closed (used in borders).

 Girdle - A faceted stone can be divided into an upper and lower section.
 The upper section or top is referred to as a crown.
 The lower section is referred to as a pavilion.
 The perimeter where both parts meet is referred to as a girdle.
 The flat plane on top of the stone is called a table, and the bottom point (when present) is referred to as a culet.

 Gold - Treasured for its warm sensuous glow, gold is the most beloved of all metals.
 Its versatility and ductile nature has made gold the perfect medium for countless artisans and craftsman throughout the ages.
 For thousands of years, gold has been shaped into jewelry, ornaments, into religious icons and talismans and currency.
 Gold in its purest state is referred to as 24 karat gold.
 This is normally too soft for use in jewelry wear, so jewelers will mix gold with an alloy to harden it.
 (See 10 karat, 12 karats, 14 karats, 18 karat and 24 karats.)

-Gold Filled - Gold filled refers to the mechanical process of applying two thin gold sheets to core metal such as nickel.
+Gold Filled - Gold filled refers to the mechanical process of applying two thin gold sheets to core metal.
 To qualify as "gold filled" the amount of gold must be at least 1/20 of the total weight.

 Gold Tone - Jewelry finished with a gold color.